 The band saw blades come in such a wide variety due to each one’s specific ability to handle a workpiece.
 Never ideal to have just one style of blade for your band saw, you should have a variety of blades available that can suit various projects and various band saw prices.

 The band saw blades also need to be chosen according to your workpiece.
 If you’re performing metal cutting there is an entirely different set of guidelines to follow than wood cutting.
 According to Super Cut, manufacturers of the band saw blades, there are three main steps to finding the right blade for your project:

 Choose the Band Saw: What type of band saw are you using?

-Depending on what type of band saw you’ll using, each has a preferred blade.
+Depending on what type of band saw you’ll use, each has a preferred blade.

 For metal cutting band saws, a carbon tool steel or bimetal blade is best.
 Carbon blades are ideal for home workshops as they’re economical and ideal for cutting mild steel.
-Bimetal blades suit those band saws being used in a production setting as they offer a longer life and durability.
+Bimetal blades suit those band saws being used in a production setting as they offer longer life and durability.
 A bimetal blade is costly but can last 10 times longer than a carbon one, so they suit commercial use more, and they’re capable of cutting harder metals such as stainless steel.

 For wood cutting, opt for carbon tool steel, premium gold carbide or specialty resaw blades.
 Premium gold carbide blades are long lasting and fast cutting, ideal for serious woodworkers.
 Carbon tool steel is versatile and can be used for both wood and metal, but are better suited for wood or very light materials.